quantumlib/Cirq/docs/google/calibration.md

 then query for the current or previous state of the calibration.
 Calibrations are also available for past jobs.

-Calibration objects are a dictionary from metric name (see below) to the value of the metric.
+A calibration object is a dictionary from metric name (see below) to the value of the metric.
 Note that the value of the metric is also usually a dictionary (for instance, from qubit or qubit pair to a float value).